 Independent financial planners are planners who work for themselves and work to provide objective, practical advice about improving your financial health.
 They have gained a reputation as being very successful, and indeed they are.
 For anyone to benefit from having an independent financial planner, however, they need to trust their decisions.
 After all, if you rely on your planner to help you make important financial decisions, wouldn’t you want them to take the advice seriously and use their best judgment?
-You do need independent financial advisors, but it could mean they will not suit your needs if you go about choosing them the wrong way.
+You do need independent financial advisors such as a bookkeeping, but it could mean they will not suit your needs if you go about choosing them the wrong way.

 Do you need an independent financial planner?